clc3-CloudComputing/clc3-ws23/3-Kubernetes/exercise3.4/README.md

 # Exercise 3.4: Creating a Service

-In this exercise, you will specify a service for your deployment.
+In this exercise, you will specify a Service for your Deployment.
-Therefore, you will use the service types *ClusterIP*, *NodePort*, and *LoadBalancer*.
+Therefore, you will use the Service types *ClusterIP*, *NodePort*, and *LoadBalancer*.
-The service resource will be crated by defining a service manifest (`service.yaml`) and afterwards applying it to your Kubernetes cluster.
+The Service resource will be created by defining a service manifest (`service.yaml`) and afterwards applying it to your Kubernetes cluster.